junesirius/junesirius.github.io/_drafts/Writing_Prompts/2024-04-30-SPN-inspiration.md

 then rewind back to 401, let Jimmy make informed decision (← fully informational, base of consent)

-### 91.【Cas】S06E22 What if he stopped and they let Rafael win
+### 91.【Cas】S06E22 What if he stopped and they let Raphael win

 just has to stop Armageddon all over again